 The report, Foul Play?
-Alcohol marketing during UEFA Euro 2016, was launched today at the UEFA Healthy Stadia conference at Emirates Stadium on Thursday 27th April.
+Alcohol marketing during UEFA Euro 2016, was launched today at the UEFA Healthy Stadia conference in London on Thursday 27th April.

 An analysis of broadcast footage found that alcohol marketing appeared, on average, once every other minute.
 The majority took the form of ‘alibi’ marketing, whereby indirect brand references are used to promote a product, rather than a conventional logo or brand name.
 Carlsberg was the most featured brand, accounting for almost all references in each of the three countries, using their slogan ‘Probably the best in the world’ while avoiding the mentioning of the product name.
 ‘Alibi’ marketing was a common practice of tobacco companies in sporting events when advertising restrictions were introduced.

 Commenting on the frequency analysis recorded and coded for the study, Eunan McKinney, Alcohol Action, outlined:

 ‘The data for Ireland showed the frequency of alcohol marketing was high with an average of 123 per broadcast.
 This equated to an audience exposure to alcohol reference once every 102 seconds during the sports broadcast.’